wendyverdonk93/docs/content/faq/finance/paying-out-funds-from-your-multisafepay-control.md

 The payout scheduler lets you:

  * Schedule automatic withdrawals on preferred days of the week.
- * Schedule payments only when your MultiSafepay Control balance exceeds a specific amount.
+ * Schedule payments only when your MultiSafepay account balance exceeds a specific amount.
- * Reserve a specific amount in your MultiSafepay Control, e.g. for a refund.
+ * Reserve a specific amount in your MultiSafepay account, e.g. for a refund.

 ### Manual

 To make manual payouts, follow these steps:

-1. Log in to your [MultiSafepay Control](https://merchant.multisafepay.com) account.
+1. Log in to your [MultiSafepay account](https://merchant.multisafepay.com) account.
 2. Select **Finance** > **Balance**.
 3. Select an amount to pay out, the currency, and the IBAN number to pay out to.